libp2p/blog/src/_blog/aut-tls.md

 In libp2p, [all connections are encrypted](https://docs.libp2p.io/concepts/secure-comm/overview/#overview) by default, using either Noise or TLS.

 For as long as libp2p has existed, browser-node connectivity has been a challenge.
-Browser does not see Noise-encrypted WebSocket  connections as part of "[Secure Context](https://developer.mozilla.org/en-US/docs/Web/Security/Secure_Contexts)", leaving us with TLS encryption as the only viable option.
+Browsers do not consider libp2p's encryption layer for WebSocket connections as part of "[Secure Context](https://developer.mozilla.org/en-US/docs/Web/Security/Secure_Contexts)", leaving us with browser-negotiated TLS encryption as the only viable option.

-Up until recently, configuring libp2p node to be reachable from the browser required additional effort, as node operators had to own and manually configure a domain name and obtain a TLS certificate signed by a certificate authority (CA).
+Up until recently, configuring a libp2p node to be connectable from browsers required additional effort, as node operators had to own and manually configure a domain name and obtain a TLS certificate signed by a certificate authority (CA).

 Recent investments in [WebTransport](https://connectivity.libp2p.io/#webtransport) and [WebRTC](https://connectivity.libp2p.io/#webrtc) helped circumvent this problem, by removing the need for CA-signed TLS certificate, but they have their own drawbacks outlined below.